 One of the best aspects of scheduled maintenance for your heating and cooling system involves changing your furnace filter and cleaning out your furnace and air conditioner.
-These tasks are important for two reasons: a cleaner HVAC system will function more efficiently and it will circulate cleaner air throughout your home.
-When your HVAC system is dirty, the dirt and dust that accumulates in the system can be circulated with heated and cooled air as it is distributed to your vents.
+These tasks are important for two reasons: a cleaner HVAC system will operate more efficiently and it will circulate cleaner air throughout your home.
+When your HVAC system is dirty, the dirt and dust that accumulates in the system can be carried with heated and cooled air as it is distributed to your vents.
 This means your family is continuously breathing in contaminated air because your HVAC system is not well-maintained.
-Making sure your furnace and air conditioner are clean at all times will reduce airborne contaminants for greater comfort and health.
+Ensuring your furnace and air conditioner are clean at all times will lessen airborne contaminants for improved comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While there will always be a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
-Noise might be due to loose parts, failing belts, and many other factors that are addressed during routine tune-ups.
+While you’ll always have a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
+Noise might be due to loose parts, failing belts, and a number of other factors that are addressed during routine tune-ups.
 Failing parts could even cause loud, disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will affect the peace and quiet in your home.
-By maintaining your HVAC system regularly, you’ll avoid these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.
+By maintaining your HVAC system on a regular basis, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces tend to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
-If your furnace work with a humidifier to preserve a comfortable level of humidity throughout the winter, your system needs regular cleaning and maintenance as well.
-If your humidifier becomes clogged, dirty, or damaged, it won’t run properly and you’ll be left with dry air inside your home.
+Many furnaces tend to dry out the air during the heating process, causing irritation of the skin, eyes, nose, and mouth.
+If your furnace work with a humidifier to preserve a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
+If your humidifier becomes clogged, dirty, or damaged, it won’t function properly and you’ll be left with dry air inside your home.
 Talk to your HVAC service professional during your furnace tune-up about checking and cleaning your humidifier as well.
 In a lot of cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is unneeded.
-Ensuring your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.
+Making certain your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.